npmajisha/Ebay-Shopping/README.md

 The web application provides support to post the search result to Facebook.
 This is implemented using the FB.UI feed dialog API.

+Unzip the following zip files to extract the bootstrap and jquery libraries: bootstrap-3.3.4-dist.zip jquery-validation-1.13.1.zip